 Leading students in unique marine science research projects utilizing our natural environment, under the guidance of Dr. James M. Cervino.

-Battling for more vigorous cleanup of a former toxin-filled dump on which upscale homes have now been built, next to MacNeil Park.
+Battling for more vigorous cleanup of a former toxin-filled dump on which upscale homes have since been built, next to MacNeil Park.
 A deeper-soil cleanup resulted from our intervention, protecting unsuspecting homebuyers and neighbors.

 Successfully fighting against coastal polluters and developers who have no regard for the environment.
 We recently uncovered developers who were illegally backfilling beachland in southern CP without the required permits, and dumping petroleum-contaminated soil in wetlands near Linden Place.
 Thanks to our help, regulatory agencies were able to impose fines and stop-work orders.

 Collaborating with NYC Parks to secure funding for a Sept.
 11 Memorial Tree Grove on the westernmost hills in MacNeil Park.
 Many local residents watched from this park in 2001 as the World Trade Center burned and collapsed across the water.
 We lost several local residents that day.
 This place for remembrance and contemplation was dedicated in May 2005.
+The signs had become badly faded and nearly illegible in 2018 and with CPN's advocacy to NYC Parks, were replaced in 2019.

 Offering environmental workshops and demonstrations on building rainbarrels, how to compost, shoreline ecology, Tree ID guided tour, making art from trash.